 - Sports Massage

 With any luck, you won’t run into any injuries, and if you do, your doctor will be able to give you advice about how long to stay on the bench before you get right back out there!

 There’s no magic wand that can be waved to stop injuries from happening.
 Part of playing rugby is the acknowledgement that it is a contact sport and the potential to get hurt a bit is there.
 However, if you’re sensible about it and prepare both your body and mind for the physicality of the sport, you’ll find there’s a lot to enjoy about the game.

 If you’re thinking about giving rugby a go, check out your local club’s information on their Inner Warrior camps, which are a national programme designed to encourage more women into the sport.
 There’s never been a better time to get involved!

 Do you have any thoughts on playing rugby?
-If you’ve got any questions about it then feel free to ask away in the comments, or as always you can catch up with me on Twitter.
+If you’ve got any questions about it then feel free to ask away in the comments.